-With exhibited objects, photos and drawings, I mark important places, times and situations that have become important for my life.
-The complexly created exhibition image is intended to open up completely new questions and form a new perspective through the autobiographical narratives.
-Above all the dysfunctions of a society are questioned, conceived by hierarchical classifcations and dealt with without our consent.
-Herwith I build new narratives, without false and cliché attribu- tions about my ethnic group, my family and about myself.
+In addition to the physical locations, the mental locations play an important role - they become the guidelines for my installation through which the viewer is to be guided metaphorically.
+In these irrationally connoted rooms, I tried to merge with reality emotionally and often very painfully.
+The complex exhibition picture is intended to open up completely new questions and to form a new perspective through the autobiographically drawn narratives.
+Above all, the dysfunctions of a society, conceived through hierarchical classifications, are dealt with without our consent.
+I hereby build new narratives without false and clichéd attributions about my ethnic group, my family and about me.

 Reconstracted memories 1

 Reconstracted memories 2